Client Data Encryption Key Get Open Banking

 Body

-Generate content encryption key (CEK)
+Step 2: Generate content encryption key (CEK)

-Next, you need to create a symmetric content encryption key (CEK) in 32 bytes and securely store the CEK.
+Now it's time to create a symmetric content encryption key (CEK) in 32 bytes and securely store the CEK.

-Generate initialization vector (IV)
+Step 3: Generate initialization vector (IV)

-Encrypt message
+Step 4: Encrypt your message

 Now that you have your CEK and IV ready, let's encrypt your payload: